nats-io/nats-general/README.md

-# General NATS information
+# General NATS Information

-This repository has general nats information and hosts various documents and reports.
+This repository has general NATS information and hosts various documents and reports.
 Be sure to visit [NATS.io](https://nats.io) for the most up to date information.

 ## NATS Roadmap

-Here is the NATS product roadmap with some of the key features we are planning to deliver.
+The NATS Product Roadmap shows some of the key features being planned for future delivery.
 Only high level features and issues are listed; we’ll certainly continue to work on minor enhancements that are not mentioned here.

 ![The NATS Roadmap](https://nats.io/img/roadmap.png)

-If you have any questions or comments on these items, please let us know via GitHub [here](https://github.com/nats-io/nats-general/issues/new).
+If you have any questions or comments on the roadmap, please let us know via GitHub [here](https://github.com/nats-io/nats-general/issues/new).
 You can also always communicate through Slack or Google Group with us on our [community page](https://www.nats.io/community) - we look forward to hearing from you!

 ## Architecture and Design